Anlaby Station: History

 In 1843 a log hut was constructed for the manager Alexander Buchanan.
 The name of the run was also changed by Dutton to Anlaby, the name of the Yorkshire village that his sister's husband hailed from.
 By 1851 the property had been reduced to 70000 acre, with the loss of another 24000 acre so that closer settlement could be made.
 The homestead, comprising three interconnected wings, was constructed in 1861 for Alexander Buchanan.

 Explorer John McKinlay stopped at Anlaby in August 1861 on the way north as part of South Australian Burke Relief Expedition.
 McKinlay later wrote, "this party met with the utmost kindness and consideration" from Alexander Buchanan, manager at Anlaby.

 Another 30000 acre from Anlaby was subdivided for wheat farming up until 1917.
 Returned servicemen were allocated another 8000 acre between 1918 and 1922 in the Soldiers Settlement Scheme.

 Frederick Dutton died in 1890 and left Anlaby to his nephew Henry Dutton, who was responsible for making significant extensions to the house and gardens.
 Notably, Henry ordered an enormous conservatory be built in the gardens by A. Simpson & Son of Adelaide in 1891.

 Henry's son, Henry Hampden Dutton (H.H. or "Harry"), inherited the property upon his death in 1914.
 Harry married the accomplished musician and socialite Emily Martin on 29 November 1905.
 Together they carried out extensive improvements at Anlaby, including the addition of a library in 1928, designed to hold the family's expanding collection of first edition books.
 A set of four oil paintings by Thomas Baines, who accompanied Augustus Gregory on his 1855 expedition to the Northern Territory, were acquired by Harry to hang above the library's fireplace.
 The library included complete sets such as James Cook's Voyages and John Gould's Mammals of Australia.

-On Henry's death in 1932 Emily took over management of the station and the 1132 ewes she inherited.

-Miles Franklin, describing the exotic trees in the gardens close to the house and the distinct lack of Australian natives, said it was like a ring around the house to keep Australia out.
+On Henry's death in 1932 Emily took over management of the station and the 1132 ewes she inherited.Miles Franklin, describing the exotic trees in the gardens close to the house and the distinct lack of Australian natives, said it was like a ring around the house to keep Australia out.

-The Anlaby Pastoral Company was formed in 1960 and took over control of the property.
+The Anlaby Pastoral Company was formed in 1957 and took over control of the property.
 Partners were Emily Dutton (manager), John H. Dutton, Geoffrey P. Dutton, Helen Blackburn and Leonie Dutton.
-By 1968 the stud and property were acquired by the Mosey family.
+On 1 December 1967 the stud and property, excepting 500 acres around the main homestead, were sold at auction.
+The Merino stud and large parts of the property, including the Woolshed, were acquired by the Mosey family.
+The homestead was retained by Geoffrey Dutton.

+In 2004, Andrew Morphett and Peter Hayward acquired the homestead.
+The homestead, outbuildings, and extensive gardens have been restored.
 In early 2009 Andrew Morphett acquired the Anlaby Stud.

-Managers of Anlaby Station
+Managers

 Anlaby Station was managed by a succession of individuals when the property was owned by the Dutton family.
 The managers were: